randall-coding/solr-acorn/tutorial.md

 # Launch a Solr search server

 ## Solr
-Solr (or Apache Solr) is an open source enterprise level search engine optimized for high volume and high speed.
+Solr (or Apache Solr) is an open source enterprise level search engine optimized for high volume and speed.
 Built on Apache Lucene™, this search engine boasts of advanced full-text search, large scale search, highly scalable fault tolerant performance, near real-time indexing, comprehensive administrative interfaces, and extensible plugin architecture.

 Solr can be run as part of your microservice architecture as its own node.
 In this tutorial we will be doing just that.